PPALSSTL4-H/PPALS-STL-4H/README.md

     <p>
      <strong> Welcome to 4-H PPALS website!</strong>
       <br>
-      PPALS is a nonprofit 4-H group that has a community action plan to help inform the public about over population of pets.
+      PPALS is a nonprofit 4-H group that has a community action plan to help inform the public about overpopulation of pets.
       <br>
       <br>
       <img src="">